ryankdaly/hobgoblin/README.md

     - 2.1 pickup/drop action (world<->player hands)
     - 2.2 right click context menu (same ranges as current selection ranges for FPS/Free Cam modes)
     - 2.3 clickable GUI
         - 2.3.1 inventory: grid system per equipment w/ inventory piece (backpack, bags, jacket, cargo pants, etc.),
+        - 2.3.2 health
+        - 2.3.3 journal (pages for factions, family, skills, and stubs for individual encyclopedia and notes pages)
+        - 2.3.4  fps hud
+    - 2.4 item drag in inventory (such as hands<->backpack or backpack<->jacket or just rearranging a container)
+    - 2.5 loading/progress bar for pickup/drop, item drag and other future actions
+    - 2.6 inspectable (right click context menu)
 3. World
-    - 3.1 worldseeding
+    - 3.1 seeding
         - true random world seeding using our state of the art algorithm and entropy source, meaning everytime you start a new game you will get an entirely new world, including the way the world evolves
-    - 3.2 chunking + world limits
+    - 3.2 chunking grid + coordinate system
+    - 3.3 chunk generation
+    - 3.4 chunk streaming/culling
+    - 3.5 end wall
-    - 3.3 culling, simulation level LOD
+    - 3.3 simulation level LOD
 4. Chat System
     - GUI button or "t" key to talk, separate receivier and transmission ranges
+    - chat log tab on GUI button press only
 5. Skeletons + Animation
     - basic animations: walk, sprint, idle, crouch (with idle/movement), prone (with idle/movement), basic combat swing
     - crouching and proning affect transmission range for chatting